Telematics Guides | Mileage Allowance for Self-Employed

 • Easy access to data.
 With a telematics solution, you can easily access your journey data.
 You won’t have to log every business trip you’re taking.
 You’ll be able to see and pull the data at your convenience.

 • Fuel card integration.
-You can use fuel cards as self-employed too.
+You can use fuel cards too.
 This will make it easy to find all your fuel expenses in one place, saving you time on admin so you can focus on other important business aspects.

 • You have access to simple software, where you can easily access all the relevant information.